MenshikovDmitry/TSU_AI_Course/module_1. Recommender+DevOps/README.md

 foo@bar:~$ python model.py evaluate --dataset=/path/to/evaluation/dataset
 foo@bar:~$ python model.py predict --dataset=/path/to/evaluation/dataset
 ```
+- Checkout [fire.fire](https://github.com/google/python-fire).
+It might help you to create the CLI app.
+It is too good to be true :).
 - Flask Application (feel free to use FastAPI or other frameworks) `flask_app.py`.
 Runs REST API service on port 5000.
  - `Dockerfile`
 - `docker-compose.yaml`